-As of March 29, 2009, we had \$755.4 million of total principal amount of indebtedness outstanding, including both short- and long-term borrowings.
+As of December 27, 2009, we had \$1.135 billion in principal amount of indebtedness outstanding on a consolidated basis, all of which would rank equal in right of payment to the notes offered hereby, as well as approximately \$14.1 million of subsidiary indebtedness that would be structurally senior to the notes.
 If we are unable to generate sufficient available cash flow to service our outstanding debt we would need to refinance such debt or face default.
 There is no guarantee that we would be able to refinance debt on favorable terms, or at all.
-This total indebtedness includes \$249.8 million in aggregate principal amount of 2.75% senior convertible debentures that we issued in 2001.
+This total indebtedness includes \$249.8 million in aggregate principal amount of 2.75% senior convertible debentures due 2021 that we issued in 2001.
 On December 1, 2011 and December 1, 2016, and upon the occurrence of certain fundamental corporate changes, holders of the 2.75% senior convertible debentures may require us to purchase their debentures.
 At that time, the purchase price may be paid in cash, shares of common stock or a combination of the two, at our discretion, provided that we will pay accrued and unpaid interest in cash.
 We may not have sufficient cash at that time to make the required repurchases and may be required to settle in shares of common stock.
+So long as the closing price of our common stock exceeds \$23.76 for at least 20 of the last 30 consecutive trading days of any calendar quarter, holders of the 2.75% senior convertible debentures have the right to convert their debentures into common stock at any time during the subsequent calendar quarter; existing holders currently have this right.
+Additionally, so long as the closing price of our common stock exceeds \$27.00 for at least 20 trading days in any 30-day period, we have the right to redeem the debentures by giving notice to the holders thereof.
+This condition has been met as of the date of this prospectus supplement and, accordingly, we currently have such a right.
+We believe that our exercise of this redemption right would result in a conversion of the debentures into shares of our common stock by the holders, thereby increasing the number of the shares of our common stock outstanding.
+We are in the process of assessing the desirability of exercising this redemption right based on current market conditions and our business objectives, and may exercise this right at any time when it is available to us, including in the near future.